Small Business Information

 District of Columbia Loan Participation Program

 The District of Columbia Loan Participation Program is the second program under the U.S. Treasury’s State Small Business Credit Initiative.
-The program provides loan support for small business borrowers who may be qualified for loans, but are unable to meet capital requirements.
-The District buys a portion of a loan originated by a lender that in effect reduces the interest rate of the loan enabling the borrower to pay less to borrow the money.
+The program provides loan support for small business borrowers who may be qualified for loans, but are unable to meet capital requirements or the debt service coverage ratio of the lending institution.
+The District buys a portion of a loan originated by a lender at subsidized interest rate which reduces the blended interest rate offered to the borrower.
 The portion that the District buys cannot exceed 50% of the loan and is capped at $1 million.
 For more information on the program, contact Christopher Weaver at (202) 442-7774 or firstname.lastname@example.org.

 District of Columbia-Only Securities Offerings Exemption